evillalbaa/robotino4-ros2/README.md

 ### 5. path_planner

 The **path_planner** packages move the robot from Point A to Point B, avoiding the obstacles along the map we have generated.
-It leverages the Distrak algorithm for path planning.
+It leverages the Dijkstra algorithm for path planning.

 #### Usage Instructions: